cloudmesh/classes/docs/source/i524/2017/technologies.rst

     graphics in a web browser.It is written in javascript and uses WebGL, HTML5 or SVG.
-Users can animate HTML elements using CSS3 or even import models from 3D modelling apps :cite:`www-three.js-wiki`.
+Users can animate HTML elements using CSS3 or even import models from 3D modelling apps :cite:`www-threejs-wiki`.
 In order to display anything using three.js we need three basic features, which are scene, camera and renderer.
 This will result in rendering the scene with a camera.
 In addition to these three features , we can add